fnagel/beautyofcode/Documentation/AdministratorManual/Index.rst

 Why?

-If you don't want to deploy your TYPO3.CMS project in order to activate new brushes, it is no possible to use dynamic brush discovery & brush registration.
+If you don't want to modify TypoScript setup in order to activate new brushes and instantly want to use all available brushes of the activated library, it is now possible to use dynamic brush discovery & brush registration.
 You just have to add the static TS template "beautyOfCode (Dynamic page assets)".

 This will also help developers to easily add and test new JavaScript syntaxhighlighting libraries with a minimum configuration effort (see `BrushDiscovery` in ext_localconf.php).